skops-dev/skops/docs/persistence.rst

 arbitrary code when it's not intended.
 However, the safety mechanisms already in place should prevent most cases of abuse.

-At the moment most persisting and loading arbitrary C extension types is not possible unless a python object wraps around them and handles persistance and loading via ``__getstate__`` and ``__setstate__``.
+At the moment, persisting and loading arbitrary C extension types is not possible, unless a python object wraps around them and handles persistence and loading via ``__getstate__`` and ``__setstate__``.
 We plan to develop an API which would help third party libraries to make their C extension types ``skops`` compatible.